MattHeffNT/Kaytetyemoji-/README.md

 The steps are similar for IOS <a href = "https://ionicframework.com/docs/developing/ios"> IOS Documentation </a>

+- Android and IOS branches to be pushed to respective stores

 ## notes for audio (from IndigEmoji src)